Euphorbia caducifolia: Ecology

-Uses
+Uses and toxicity

+As with all Euphorbiaceae species, when broken or cut, the tissue of Euphorbia caducifolia bleeds a profuse white, latex-like, phorbol-containing sap (among other alkaloids) which may be particularly painful if contact is made with mucous membranes—such as in the eyes, mouth or nose, or if it drips into a fresh cut.
+If sap dries on one's bare hands and it is not promptly washed off, care must be taken not to touch the eyes or mouth.
+Accidental ingestion of the plant can produce untold gastrointestinal effects.

-The latex of Euphorbia caducifolia has been used in Pakistan as an anti-tumour agent, and the roots are also said to have anti-tumour properties.
-The latex has also been used historically to promote the healing of wounds, and research has shown that it does indeed exhibit significant wound healing activity.
+However, despite its irritating and potentially poisonous qualities, it has long been used in Pakistan as an anti-tumour agent, and the roots are also said to have similar anti-tumour properties.
+Interestingly, the plant's latex has also been used to promote the healing of wounds, and research has shown that it does indeed exhibit significant wound healing activity, likely due to the hardening of the latex sap as it dries when exposed to air.
 The plant is also a rich source of hydrocarbons (C-15 compounds) that can be processed to produce a biodiesel fuel.